 Convincing upper management to approve budget to acquire and deploy MarTech infrastructure like a customer data platform (CDP) is one thing.
 But, making sure you have the right people supporting your CDP implementation project internally and externally is key to delivering business value from the investment.
 It’s not just about staffing and skills, either.
 How different teams and stakeholders work together on customer data management has a significant impact on the success of your CDP implementation and integration programs.

-What are the Top CDP Needs?
+What are Your Top CDP Needs?

 CDPs are designed to perform a few key tasks.
 Having the right people aligned internally to ensure all these tasks work in tandem is critical for success.